stoneyrh/gSOAP/gsoap/TandemNonStop/README.txt

+The Tandem NonStop bridge enables the gSOAP toolkit for Tandem NonStop platforms.
+The bridge replaces the IO operation of the gSOAP engine with Tandem NonStop IO operations.

-Tandem NonStop bridge for gSOAP 2.8.0 and higher:
+Tandem NonStop bridge source code for gSOAP 2.8.0 and higher:

-  tandem.h	Tandem IO
-  tandem.c	Tandem blocking IO
-  tandem_nw.c	Tandem nonblocking IO (no wait)
+  tandem.h	Tandem IO bridge interface tandem.c	Tandem blocking IO bridge tandem_nw.c	Tandem nonblocking IO (no wait) bridge

 Usage:

-  Add to your client/server code the following set up:
+  Add to your client/server code the following:

   #include "tandem.h"
   struct soap *soap = soap_new();